 With regard to children, Honourable Members of Council will have noted that it is proposed that a child born before Merdeka Day who is not a citizen on that day but whose father is a citizen should only be registered as a citizen if he is ordinarily resident in the Federation and of good character.
 If those qualifications were not included, a child who has had little or no contact with the Federation and who may be living in a foreign country could automatically be registered as a citizen of the Federation.
-It was considered that it would be unwise to permit the automatic explicit out on the federation and who has had be unwise to permit the automatic explicit out on the council out of the the automatic explicit out.
+It was considered that it would be unwise to permit the automatic registration of such children.